UnofficialCrusaderPatch/UnofficialCrusaderPatch/README.md

 The patch should work for most crusader versions, but only v1.41 and v1.41.1 (Extreme) are officially supported.
 If you encounter an error using a different version, you can upgrade to 1.41 for free using Firefly’s [Crusader HD Patch](http://www.strongholdcrusaderhd.com/patch.html).

+#### Glossary of important terms
+- GUI: The graphical user interface through which you can customize your configuration.
+- UCP3: The modding framework
+- Extensions: Modifications to the game code and content are provided through extensions.
+Modules are for game code modifications and new features, plugins carry content and configurations (maps, AI, gameplay setups).

 ## Issues and Suggestions

 If you have suggestions, you are welcome to post new ideas or discuss already existing ones in the [issues section](https://github.com/Sh0wdown/UnofficialCrusaderPatch/issues).
 It would be great if you could follow these guidelines: